-The information from the checklists and the comparison with the questionnaires in all four sessions revealed both strengths and weaknesses, which require urgent improvements in Engineering controls, Administrative controls, Personal protective equipment (PPE) and Emergency readiness.
-It is vital for all laboratories to address these gaps, to enhance biosafety practices and boost biosafety, in order to safeguard both personnel and the environment.
+The information from the checklists and the comparison with the questionnaires revealed both strengths and weaknesses, which require urgent improvements.
+It is vital for all laboratories to address these gaps and enhance biosafety practices and boost biosafety, in order to protect both personnel and the environment.
 More specifically: